mattcone/markdown-guide/_getting-started/whats-markdown-good-for.md

 ### Email

 If you send a lot of email and you're tired of the formatting controls available on most email provider websites, you'll be happy to learn there's an easy way to write email messages using Markdown.
-[Markdown Here](https://markdown-here.com) ([GitHub project](https://github.com/adam-p/markdown-here/)) is a free and open-source browser extension that converts Markdown-formatted text into HTML that's ready to send.
+[Markdown Here](/tools/markdown-here/) is a free and open-source browser extension that converts Markdown-formatted text into HTML that's ready to send.

 ### Documentation